mobomo/green_onion/README.md

 ## Installation

-You'll need to get Qt built in your testing environment.
-[Follow these steps](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit) to get it up and running.
+If you want to use [capybara-webkit](https://github.com/thoughtbot/capybara-webkit), you'll need to get Qt built in your testing environment.
+[Follow these steps](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit) and `gem install capybara-webkit` to get it up and running.
+Overwise, you can just use `:driver => :selenium` in the configuration block.

 Add this line to your application's Gemfile: